-As for Mortal Strike, it has remained largely the same for a few major patches now, but it is still what makes Wraith King such a beast at farming.
-Maxing it out first allows him to summon more skeletons earlier in the game, which help clean up neutral creep camps in the jungle or take down towers if Wraith King is left to his own devices.
+As for Mortal Strike, it has remained largely the same for a few major patches now.
+However, it is still what makes Wraith King such a beast at farming.
+Maxing it out first allows him to summon more skeletons earlier in the game.
+This helps clean up neutral creep camps in the jungle or take down towers if Wraith King is left to his own devices.

 When put together, the buffs to Vampiric Aura and the cheap cost of using Mortal Strike skeletons make the laning stage a lot easier for Wraith King.
 Keep this in mind throughout the guide.

 Right then.
 With the prelude out of the way, the build is very simple.
-Skip Wraithfire Blast in the laning stage because it’s pretty worthless compared to the other two abilities, and focus entirely on those.
+Skip Wraithfire Blast in the laning stage because it’s pretty worthless compared to the other two abilities.
 You’ll want to start with Vampiric Aura at level one, as it is very potent when paired with a Quelling Blade.

 Depending on your starting items, you will have anywhere from 65-75 attack damage to start with—which is crazy high for a carry that just wants to farm creeps and do nothing else.
-Last hitting will be a cinch with that kind of power, but as always you’ll want to exercise due caution and stay back as necessary.
+Last hitting will be a cinch with that kind of power.
+As always, you’ll want to exercise due caution and stay back as necessary.

 When we say focus entirely on Vampiric Aura and Mortal Strike, by the way, we mean it.
 Leave Reincarnation alone until you hit level nine, because each point in your two passives is extremely valuable.
 You shouldn’t even be fighting that early anyway, which means you aren’t likely to die.
 Being away from danger means you don’t need Reincarnation.
 Simple.